Jimbo Fisher is well-off following his firing at Texas A&M.

 According to Front Office Sports, Fisher will be paid an initial $19.4 million in the first 90 days, and then $7.27 million in the coming 120 days.

-From them on, Fisher will receive $7.27 million for the next 7 years, all the way up until 2031.
+From then on, Fisher will receive $7.27 million for the next 7 years, all the way up until 2031.

-However, there are many dominoes that would have to fall for that to happen.
+There are many dominoes that would have to fall for that to happen, though.

 (Photo by Texas A&M Athletics)